learnk8s/knote-js/02_deploying_to_kubernetes.md

           imagePullPolicy: Always
 ```

-Next, you have the desired number of replicas of your container:
+Next, you declare the desired number of replicas of your container:

 ```yaml|highlight=6|title=kube/knote.yaml
 apiVersion: apps/v1